LinkStorms/url_manager/README.md

 # URL Manager
 This service is responsible for creating the short URLs and for listing and managing the already existing ones.
-It is handling the registration and login of users, and the creation of a token for authentication.

 ## Managing the Environment and Dependencies
 First install `virtualenv` with pip.